Our products

 Pickled Tuna: Traditional Recipe Step by Step

-Summary: Marinated bonito is one of those dishes that connect generations.
-At Mercat del Ninot in Barcelona, where we have been working with the best seafood since 1990, we have seen how this recipe has gone from grandmothers' kitchens to Michelin-starred restaurants.
-And rightly so...
+Abstract: Pickled bonito is one of those dishes that connect generations.
+At Mercat del Ninot in Barcelona, where we have been working with the best seafood since 1990, we have seen how this recipe has passed from grandmothers' kitchens to Michelin-starred restaurants.
+And for good reaso...

-Marinated bonito is one of those dishes that connect generations.
-At the Mercat del Ninot in Barcelona, where we have been working with the best seafood since 1990, we have seen how this recipe has gone from grandmothers' kitchens to Michelin-starred restaurants.
-And for good reason: few preparations achieve that perfect balance between the richness of the fish and the aromatic acidity of the marinade.
+Pickled bonito is one of those dishes that connect generations.
+At Mercat del Ninot in Barcelona, where we have been working with the best seafood since 1990, we have seen how this recipe has passed from grandmothers' kitchens to Michelin-starred restaurants.
+And for good reason: few preparations achieve that perfect balance between the richness of the fish and the aromatic acidity of the pickle.

-In this guide, we'll explain step-by-step how to prepare homemade marinated bonito that rivals any canned version.
-And if you prefer to enjoy it without the fuss, our canned marinated bonito is an excellent option to always have in your pantry.
+In this guide, we explain step by step how to prepare a homemade pickled bonito that is just as good as the canned version.
+And if you prefer to enjoy it without the fuss, our canned pickled bonito is an excellent option to always have in your pantry.

-To prepare marinated bonito for 4-6 people, you will need:
+To prepare pickled bonito for 4-6 people you will need:

-• 800 g fresh albacore (or our albacore in olive oil if you want to simplify)
+• 800 g of fresh albacore tuna (or our albacore tuna in olive oil if you want to simplify)

 • 2 medium onions, julienned